The Amazing Bulk: Plot

 Darwin visits Howard, injects him with a sedative, and takes him to a secret facility, where he performs some experiments on Howard to analyse the results of the serum.
-Darwin also informs Howard that he will give him both full permission to marry Hannah and an antidote if he agrees to go as the Bulk and take down Werner.
-Being dropped at his castle via helicopter, Howard transforms into the Bulk and kills Werner and his dim-witted wife.
+Darwin tells Howard that he will give him both permission to marry Hannah and an antidote if he agrees to take down Kantlove.
+Kantlove's rocket launches and its payload lands on the moon successfully.
+However, he finds that a monkey has hacked the lander.
+Being dropped at his castle via helicopter, Howard transforms into the Bulk and kills all of Kantlove's guards, his wife, and then Kantlove himself.

-Werner sends a Saturn V rocket to the moon to blow it up, only to find out upon its landing that a monkey has hacked its systems.

-The Bulk turns back into Howard and calls Darwin to tell him that he took down Werner, but Darwin betrays Howard and reveals that he lied about a cure to the serum.
-Darwin also reveals that the project was funded by Werner, who wanted to use the serum to cure his erectile dysfunction, after the government stopped funding it two years ago; after Howard proved the serum's potency, he decided that Werner was no longer needed and used Howard to eliminate him.
+The Bulk turns back into Howard and calls Darwin, but Darwin reveals that the project was funded by Kantlove itself, who wanted to use the serum to cure his erectile dysfunction.
+After the government stopped funding it, and Howard proved the serum's potency, he decided that Kantlove was no longer needed and used Howard to eliminate him.
 Darwin declares his plan to use the serum to create a super-human soldier army and sends the military to execute Howard.
-Howard turns into the Bulk and a lengthy chase ensues with a nuclear bomb being dropped on the Bulk.
-Hannah comes in and Darwin tells her that Howard died saving the world from Werner.
+Howard turns into the Bulk and a lengthy chase ends with a nuclear bomb being dropped on the Bulk.
+Hannah comes in and Darwin tells her that Howard died saving the world from Kantlove.

-Hannah wakes up to discover Howard at her house.
+Hannah wakes up to discover Howard at her house, having survived the bombing.
 He proposes to her, and Hannah accepts.
 Howard tries to warn Hannah about Darwin's true nature, but she doesn't believe him.
-Darwin sees that Howard has survived, and the two break into a struggle and fall off a balcony and seemingly Howard dies.
+Darwin sees that Howard has survived, and the two break into a struggle and fall off a balcony to their seeming deaths.
 Hannah visits Howard's grave and leaves a rose there.
 A drunken Garton arrives at the grave.
 He begins to urinate on it, and the Bulk's fists strike his head.